Learning How Exercise Fights Cancer

 - “If you have no time for exercise, you better reserve a lot of time for disease.”

 - Exercise boosts your immune system by increasing the amounts of lymphocytes, interleukin, neutrophils, and other immune substances circulating in your body.
 One study showed that exercise more than tripled the circulating level of killer T-cells.

 - Exercise also raises the level of high density lipoproteins, the good cholesterol that sweeps excess cholesterol off the walls of your arteries.

 - When you build muscle mass through exercise, the muscle itself burns more fat and therefore helps the body maintain its leanness.
 Once you’re lean it’s easier to stay lean.
 Increasing your muscle mass actually enables you to consume more calories without increasing your body fat.
 A study of 13,000 men and women followed for fifteen years by aerobic expert, Dr. Kenneth Cooper, showed that the incidence of all forms of cancer closely correlated with a lack of physical fitness and that the combination of a high-fat diet and inactivity accounted for as much as 60 percent of all colorectal cancers in men and 40 percent in women.
 Unfit men and women were 300 percent more likely to develop cancer.
 The study concluded that a half-hour of exercise several days a week can dramatically lower your risk of cancer.
 In another study of 8,000 men over 21 years, those with the lowest resting heart rate had the lowest risk of colorectal cancer.

-A link between diet and cancer is difficult to study because of the many factors that contribute to the development of disease.
+A link between diet and cancer is difficult to study because of the many factors that contribute to the development of disease (See Dietary Changes to Lower Cancer Risk).
 For example, persons with healthier diets tend to have healthier overall lifestyles.
 Researchers use various statistical methods to factor in their variables when drawing diet-cancer correlations.